 Normalizing all three streams into one event schema

 Each provider emits a structurally different event envelope.
-The normalizer's job is to project all three into a common shape so downstream code (the IaC-state join, the severity ranker, the on-call notifier) doesn't have to know which cloud the event came from.
+The normalizer projects all three into a common shape so downstream code doesn't have to know which cloud the event came from.

 A schema that's worked for me: